 Saxon to Mackay Hut 11.8 km, 1.5-2.5 hours Boardwalks and groomed singletrack climb to the James Mackay Hut with its commanding view of the Heaphy River and West Coast.
 Count on it being desperately cold if youspend the night here.

-Mackay to Lewis Hut 12.5 km, 0.5-1.5 hours A technical but invigorating and sustained descent to the Lewis Hut.
+Mackay to Lewis Hut 12.5 km, 0.5-1.5 hours An invigorating and sustained descent to the Lewis Hut.
 It can be soft in places, so jump off and walk any dodgy sections to avoid damaging the track or your body.

 Lewis to Heaphy Hut 8 km, 1-2 hours Originally there was a maze of swing bridges to negotiate through the Heaphy Flats.
 No longer.
 In 2012 they were updated with a series of suspension bridges that can be ridden.
 Directly in front of the Lewis Hut is the longest - a staggering 148m.
 Paint it red and you could be in San Francisco.